mottbott/docker-k8s-training/docker-basics.md

 ```
 docker rm hello_world_neu
 ```
+## Exercise

-📝Start three different Nginx containers.
+* 📝Start three different Nginx containers.
 Did you have any challenges?
-📝Start a docker container, open Nginx in the browser and follow the logs.
+* 📝Start a docker container, open Nginx in the browser and follow the logs.
-📝Run a container with Wordpress.
+* 📝Run a container with Wordpress.
 See https://hub.docker.com/_/wordpress

 # CLI - `docker`
 * Restructured in 2017. https://www.docker.com/blog/whats-new-in-docker-1-13/
+* Using an oject is more structured but not necessarey
-* We can use the following syntax: docker <object> <command> <options>
+* docker <object> <command> <options>
 * Container is the object for docker run.
 Other objects are fore example image, network or volume.

 These two commands are the same